richardguerre/flow/README.md

 ## What is flow?

 Flow is a daily planner to keep you in the flow.
-It's an open-source you can self-host, so you can change anything about it.
+It's an open-source project you can self-host, so you can change anything about it.

 ## Flow vs Sunsama